- See a full list of publications

 Bryan has co-organised three international conferences at York, including Fugitive Ideas with James Williams.
 This 2018 symposium in honour of Hugh Haughton combined public events at the Humanities Research Centre with invited papers from high-profile literary scholars on aesthetics, Irish literature, translation, and poetics.
 He is an active member of IASIL, the global scholarly organisation for Irish Studies.
 He convened a special session on ‘John Banville’s Criticism’ at Trinity College Dublin during IASIL 2019: The Critical Ground, for example.
 With Matt Campbell, Emilie Morin, and Ríona Nic Congáil, Bryan also brought the society’s prestigious annual conference to York; IASIL 2015: Reconciliations featured four keynote lectures and over 130 papers, as well as interviews and readings that attracted a large audience from beyond the university.
 Other public engagement activities include curating the inaugural event of the first York Festival of Ideas – a major exhibition of the photographer John Minihan’s portraits of Samuel Beckett – and public interviews with the distinguished Irish novelist Jennifer Johnston and the Belfast-based writer and academic Sam Thompson for Writers at York.
 He also ran the Creative Dissonance: Writing Now CModS research strand with Alexandra Kingston-Reese, and has chaired a roundtable interview on New Irish Writing with Lucy Caldwell, Jan Carson, and Yan Ge for the Ilkley Literature Festival.
 He reviews for publications such as The Conversation and The Cambridge Quarterly.

-Having convened, lectured, and taught on ‘British and Irish Literature, 1910 to the Present’ for many years, he was responsible for the design of the new intermediate option module, ‘The Age of Extremes: Twentieth-Century British and Irish Literature’.
-As Programme Leader for the English and History BA, he convened the 'Texts and Histories' bridge module from 2013-18.
-Advanced options (previously special modules) offered have included ‘Romantic Ireland’, a multi-generic survey course on Irish literature in the nineteenth and twentieth centuries.
+Having convened, lectured, and taught on ‘British and Irish Literature, 1910 to the Present’ for many years, Bryan was responsible for designing the popular Intermediate Option Module, ‘The Age of Extremes: Twentieth-Century British and Irish Literature’.
+As Programme Leader for English and History, he also convenes the interdisciplinary ‘Texts & Histories’ bridge module.
+His Advanced Option Modules include ‘So Funny It Hurts: Irish Comic Fiction’.

 Bryan is a regular contributor to ‘Postgraduate Life in Practice’ and ‘Reading Modernity’, the core module for the MA in Modern and Contemporary Literature and Culture.
 He has also co-taught ‘The Novel Now’ option module.